Kahore/ex-articles/README.md

 - [vuelidate](https://github.com/vuelidate/vuelidate)
 - [typescript](https://www.typescriptlang.org/)

- For demo I already create several account, so you you can login to see how it all works Reading article ok w/t login, but other stuffs required auth.
+ For demo I already create several account, so you you can login to see how it all works.

+ Reading article ok w/t login, but other stuffs required auth.

 | Login                  | Password              |